NI-HPC/nihpc-documentation/docs/Application Guides.md

 ??? note "Selecting the correct hardware prior to installation"

     When installing packages with Anaconda, it is critical to perform the installation on a node with the appropriate hardware in place.
     For example, if you intend to run your code using a GPU device, but install that code (or its dependencies) using a node without one, the GPU device may not being recognised at runtime.
     This may result in your program crashing, or instead run in the CPU cores by default.
     In the latter case, your jobs may take significantly longer to complete and also would also cause the requested GPU resources to be sitting idle and unavailable to other users.

 ??? note "Complexities in installing packages with Python and Anaconda"

     When installing packages with both Python and Anaconda, there may be complexities related to package version incompatibilities, the proper Python version (maybe an older or newer version is strictly required), package installation order, or the possible necessity to install supporting libraries.
     The first three "Usage examples" below demonstrate the installation of some commonly used applications.

 ### Usage examples

 ??? example "Installing PyTorch and Ray Tune"

     In this example, PyTorch is installed together with Ray Tune.
-The latter is a tool used for deep learning models optimization as it helps with the evaluation and selection of model hyperparameters (e.g., number of layers, neurons per layer, selection between different transfer or optimization functions, etc.)
+    The latter is a tool used for deep learning models optimization as it helps with the evaluation and selection of model hyperparameters
+    (e.g., number of layers, neurons per layer, selection between different transfer or optimization functions, etc.)

     ``` bash title="Pytorch-Raytune install" linenums="1"
     srun -p k2-gpu-interactive -N 1 -n 1 --gres gpu:1g.10gb:1 --time=3:00:00 --mem=20G --pty bash
     module load apps/anaconda3/2024.06/bin
     module load libs/nvidia-cuda/11.8.0/bin
+    . /opt/gridware/depots/54e7fb3c/el8/pkg/apps/anaconda3/2024.06/bin/etc/profile.d/conda.sh
     conda create --name py39torchRayA100 python=3.9
-    source activate py39torchRayA100
+    conda activate py39torchRayA100
     (py39torchRayA100) conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
     (py39torchRayA100) python3
     (py39torchRayA100) conda install pytorch-lightning -c conda-forge